 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-First United Methodist Church of Leonard (approx. 0.2 miles away); First Presbyterian Church of Leonard (approx. 0.3 miles away); Dr. William Chamberlayne Jones (approx. 0.4 miles away); John Cadwallader Neale (approx. 0.4 miles away); Burns Cemetery (approx. 5.8 miles away); Ashley Lodge No. 681, A. F. & A. M. (approx. 6 miles away); Indian Creek Baptist Church and Cemetery (approx. 6.2 miles away); First Methodist Church of Trenton (approx. 6.3 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+John Cadwallader Neale (a few steps from this marker); First Presbyterian Church of Leonard (approx. 0.3 miles away); First United Methodist Church of Leonard Leonard (approx. 0.4 miles away); Burns Cemetery (approx. 5˝ miles away); First Methodist Church of Trenton (approx. 5.9 miles away); Y.B.
+Reed (approx. 5.9 miles away); Trenton (approx. 6 miles away).
 Touch for a list and map of all markers in Leonard.

 Credits.
 This page was last revised on December 25, 2020.
 It was originally submitted on December 24, 2020, by Jesse Nelsen of Farmersville, Texas.
-This page has been viewed 21 times since then.
+This page has been viewed 29 times since then and 2 times this year.
 Photos: 1, 2. submitted on December 24, 2020, by Jesse Nelsen of Farmersville, Texas. • J. Makali Bruton was the editor who published this page.